 Kolugljúfur and Kolufoss, a Beautiful Canyon with Waterfalls, Iceland

-It is often said that there isn’t much in this northwest corner of Iceland, but Kolugljúfur and Kolufoss can easily disprove that.
-Kolugljúfur is a small but beautiful Canyon, with an equally beautiful waterfall, Kolufoss.
+It is often said that there isn’t much the stretch of land between the North and the West of Iceland, but Kolugljúfur and Kolufoss make for a short, scenic stop that should not be missed.
+Kolugljúfur Kolugljúfur is a small but beautiful Canyon, with an equally beautiful waterfall, Kolufoss (or Kolufossar) that cascades into several different streams into the canyon below.

 Table of Contents